sara-then/HGF-drugdiscovery-project/README.md

 ---
 ### Credits:

-This project was created by Sara Then with inspiration and guidance from [Chanin Nantasenamat/dataprofessor](https://github.com/dataprofessor) and the Bioinformatics from Scratch Series.
+#### This project was created by Sara Then with inspiration and guidance from Chanin Nantasenamat ([dataprofessor](https://github.com/dataprofessor)) and the Bioinformatics from Scratch series.
 ---
 ### References: